lorawoodford/caas_aspace_refid-1/README.md

 ```
 resource, next_ref_id
-<my resource number>, <my last used refid>
+<my resource number>, <my next refid>
 7572, 621
 43363, 10
 ```

-You can name this file whatever you would like, including the date is generally a good idea.
+You can name this file whatever you would like, however including the date is generally a good idea.
 While it can be saved anywhere in the plugin directory, storing it in `migrations/csvs` will make it simpler to call the file when the migration is run.

 To run the migration and seed this data: